 Let’s dive into what is inside.
 The first thing in the kit are gloves.
 You want to have some sort of nitrile or latex-free gloves such as these.
 I usually like to roll them up in a ball and stuff them in there wherever is convenient.
 It would be best if you had gloves because you are trying to mitigate the spread of contaminant materials and biohazards.
 That means not spreading anything onto you as well as onto whatever wound you’re trying to treat – whether it’s you or somebody else.

-- These black disposable gloves look professional while concealing dirt and grime.
-They are a great fit for automotive detailing, light household work, food service, and cleaning.
+- These industrial gloves look professional while concealing dirt and grime.
+They are a great fit for automotive, household work, food service, and cleaning.

-- Latex-free disposable gloves are ideal for those allergic to natural rubber latex.
-They are available in small, medium, large, extra large and XXL sizes.
+- Latex-free industrial gloves are ideal for those allergic to natural rubber.

 The next item is a pair of trauma shears.
 You do not want to have to remove somebody’s clothing or your own when they’re bleeding out in a very hectic situation.
 You need to get to that wound as fast as possible if the clothing obstructs it.
 You need to remove it quickly, which is the best way to do that.

 - PREMIUM QUALITY: Durable, Fluoride-coated non-stick surface with high-impact handles made to last for years